Rebecca Maddern: Nine Network

 In March 2016, the Nine Network announced that Maddern would co-host the AFL Footy Show.

 In November 2016, Maddern was announced as the host of Australian Ninja Warrior which aired on the Nine Network in July 2017.

 In August 2018, it was announced that Maddern would host the network's tennis coverage.
 It was also announced that she will not be returning to the AFL Footy Show.

 In December 2019, the Nine Network announced that Maddern would replace Allison Langdon as host of Weekend Today.

 Maddern has also hosted Nine's coverage of the 2019 Cricket World Cup and 2019 Ashes Series in England.

 In November 2021, it was announced that Maddern had resigned from the Nine Network after being unable to agree on contractual terms.

 Return to Seven Network

-In January 2022, it was announced that Maddern will return to the Seven Network where she will present Seven News Melbourne with Mike Amor on weekends and presents Seven Afternoon News Melbourne by replacing Jacqueline Felgate.
+In January 2022, it was announced that Maddern will return to the Seven Network where she will present Seven News Melbourne with Mike Amor on weekends and present Seven Afternoon News Melbourne by replacing Jacqueline Felgate.

 On 12 January 2022, leaked footage from Seven News revealed Maddern referring to tennis player Novak Djokovic as a “lying, sneaky arsehole”, in an off-air conversation with Mike Amor.
 This conversation was sparked by Djokovic's recent release from detention by the Federal Circuit and Family Court of Australia.

 In November 2024, it was announced that Maddern will step into an expanded role with Seven News Melbourne starting January 2025, as Chief Sports Presenter replacing Tim Watson.